Explorer-Ken/Lianjia-scraping/README.md

 1. Due to Lianjia's data strategy, only about 3,000 newest records can be retrived at a certain time.
 In order to study the rent data better, it would be useful to add more data into the pool as time goes by, under a reasonable and legal scrapying strategy.
 The data would be updated on an irregular basis.

+2. More sources of houses can be added.

-2. More secondary factors contributing to the rent, like the electric products in the house, can be added to the data.
+3. More secondary factors contributing to the rent, like the electric products in the house, can be added to the data.

-3. Economic data among the districts can be added, so as to get a better understanding of how economy factors influence the rent.
+4. Economic data among the districts can be added, so as to get a better understanding of how economic factors influence the rent.

-4. Bus transportation data in the city can be added, since the bus system is another important component of the public transportation.
+5. Bus transportation data in the city can be added, since the bus system is another important component of the public transportation.

+6. Distributed scraping techniques can be added, so as to speed up the scraping process.